k-r-ravindra/scenario-examples/kubernetes-2node-multi-step-verification/step4/text.md

 `NodePort`: Expose a port on the server IP to expose the pod `LoadBalancer`: Expose on a cloud loadbalancer (Needs cloud integration)

-Now let's edit one of the service to be `NodePort`
+Now let us expose our deployment port

-`kubectl edit svc servicename`
+`kubectl expose deployment nginx-ravindra --type=NodePort`

 Once you have a port, open the menu on top right and use the port number to visit your service.